 Here are the steps to changing baby sleep patterns:

 - Identify the habit associated with the sleep problem.

-- Gradually phase out this habit.
+- Phase out the habit.

-- Establish a positive bedtime routine.
+- Set up a positive bedtime routine.

 - Teach your baby to settle to sleep independently.